Principles of Community

 Leah Gulyas volunteers at Lawrence Hall of Science to bring hands-on biotech training for local K-12 students and community outreach.
 She has also served as a mentor with Bay Area Scientists in Schools (BASIS) to bring science programming to underserved schools and ESL classrooms, and volunteered with Future Advancers of Science and Technology (FAST), bringing intensive mentorship to diverse and underserved high school students over several months to develop a science project.

 Sahil Shah is currently serving as a grad student representative on the Center for Computational Biology’s DEI committee.
-As a member, he has helped coordinate DEI panels, workshops, and trainings for the broader CCB community.
+As a member, he has helped coordinate panels, workshops, and trainings for the broader CCB community.
 Sahil is also passionate about helping underrepresented communities gain a quality education, which led him to become a lecturer at Mount Tamalpais College — a community college that aims to educate the incarcerated population at San Quentin State Prison.
 Here, he teaches math and biology courses to help students obtain their Associate’s degrees.

 Michael Ly was the 2020 Conference and Mentoring Team Lead and Assessment Team Member for inclusive MCB.
 Most recently, he helped to facilitate the 3rd Annual iMCB Conference called “Building a Sense of Belonging.”